BusinessQuarterly Report9 min readPublished May 11, 2026

 01Why H1 Investment MattersCapital flows are the leading indicator.

-A second compositional change deserves attention: capital began distinguishing between agentic infrastructure (horizontal tooling) and vertical AI (industry-specific applications).
-Both attracted capital in H1, but at different multiples and with different implied exit narratives.
-Operators evaluating vendors should understand which side a given company sits on, because the failure modes differ.
+A second compositional point deserves attention.
+Capital is increasingly distinguishing between three layers: frontier-model labs (where the largest cheques land), agentic-AI infrastructure (orchestration, GPU marketplaces, agent runtimes, agentic-commerce tooling — a fast-growing secondary pool), and vertical / applied AI (industry-specific products with regulated-data moats).
+All three attracted capital in H1, but at very different cheque sizes, multiples, and implied exit narratives.
+Operators evaluating vendors should understand which layer a given company sits on, because the failure modes differ.

 Why this retrospective is procurement input, not market commentary